 We have lots of multi-purpose wear featured in our Travel Essentials article.

-So go ahead and bookmark that post to get all the details on the best travel shoe, best travel pants, best travel jacket, and the best travel tees (one of our t-shirt recommendations are even stain repellent, included in the demonstration video below!)
+So go ahead and bookmark that post to get all the details on the best travel shoe, best travel pants, best travel jacket, and the best travel tees (one of our t-shirt recommendations is even stain repellent, included in the demonstration video below!)

 It’s fine to pack an extra outfit (or two) but really hone in on your plans and stick to packing your essentials to be able to pack less and mix and match items.